carpentries-incubator/data-science-ai-senior-researchers/_episodes/03-AI-for-Automation.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How is AI used for automating tasks?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "learn about examples of AI automation within biomedical research"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Many tools exist that use AI to assist biomedical research data tasks"
 ---

 # Using AI in Research: Automation